My Review of the Garrett Pro Pointer AT (Garrett Carrot)

 To ground balance, simply hold the pinpointer against the wall inside the hole and press the "on" button.
-If you press the "on" button while holding it in the air outside of the hole, it will be noisy and not ground balanced.
+If you press the "on" button while holding it in the air outside of the hole, it will be noisy and won't be ground balanced.
 I made that mistake when I first started using mine.

 I've found the smallest targets with the Pro Pointer, some of which have surprised me.
 There are three sensitivity settings, which are minimum, medium, and maximum.
 I leave mine set at maximum.
-Most of the metal detecting I do is on land, but if you're going to use it in salt water, using the minimum sensitivity setting will probably work better for you.
+Most of the metal detecting I do is on land, but if you're going to use it in saltwater, using the minimum sensitivity setting will probably work better for you.

 There is also a vibrate-only mode that I like to use when metal detecting curb strips and private property permissions.
 There's no way to turn the volume of the beeping down, so this is a nice feature.

 The Garrett Carrot runs on one 9-volt battery, which lasts about 30 hours.
 Running it at maximum sensitivity all the time or leaving it turned on while detecting will drain the battery a lot faster.
 I only turn mine on when needed and I always keep an extra battery in my bag.
 If you do leave it turned on accidentally an alarm will go off after five minutes, which is kind of a cool feature that helps you save the battery life.
 This feature is also beneficial if you misplace the pinpointer while detecting.

 When the battery starts to get low, the normal beeping sound it makes over metal objects completely changes to a different tone, letting you know it's time to replace the battery.
 I think the battery life is pretty good, although I have nothing to compare it to.